pavdmyt/pavdmyt.github.io/_posts/2016-01-13-Python-solutions-Project-Euler-01-10.md

 comments: true
 permalink: python-solutions-project-euler-01-10
 sitemap:
-  lastmod: 2016-01-14
+  lastmod: 2016-01-15
 ---

 ![pic tag](/public/images/pyEuler_1-10/pyler-min.jpg){: .center-image }

-Once I have found Project Euler's [website](https://projecteuler.net/) and started writing scripts to solve [proposed problems](http://static.projecteuler.net/).
+Once I have found [Project Euler's website](https://projecteuler.net/) and started writing scripts to solve [proposed problems](http://static.projecteuler.net/).
 I'm not a regular visitor there, but over time a small collection of solutions has emerged.
 So, I decided to put results in order, push them to [GitHub](https://github.com/pavdmyt/project-euler) and share here a Python solutions for the first ten problems.

 I think given examples may be helpful for Python beginners as mathematical nature of the problems assists in showing pure Python in action on the most abstract use cases.
 Solutions below contain examples of utilizing following Python concepts: *generators*, `lambda` *functions*, *slices*, `list` and `set` *comprehensions*.